charlesnmcdowell/Jackedin/characters/Marcus_Profile.md

 Maya is just another stop on the route, but a favorite one.
 He doesn't care about her stats degree or her corporate ladder.
 He cares that she is young, beautiful, and responsive.
 He knows she wants a "successful" man to buy her a house, and he knows he isn't that man.
 He doesn't pretend to be.
 He offers her the back of his cab or a Motel 6 bed, and because of who he is—physically dominant, charming, and skilled—she says yes.
 He makes her orgasm, he makes her forget her spreadsheets, and then he sends her on her way.
 It’s simple.
 It’s honest.

 ## Family & Personal Life
+*   **Trina:** Baby Mama #1 (Junior's Mom).
+42 years old.
+Once vibrant, she is now overweight and has stopped prioritizing her appearance.
+Marcus is strictly cordial with her; the relationship is functional for their son, but devoid of physical attraction or romance.
 *   **Junior:** His son.
 A "nerdy tech kid" who lives in a luxury condo in Pearland.
 Marcus views Junior's digital gambling and loot boxes as a waste of "real" money, but respects that Junior is finding his own way out of the dirt.
-*   **Monica:** Baby Mama #2.
+*   **Monica:** Baby Mama #2 (Keisha's Mom).
 A sexy 40-year-old living in Sugar Land.
 She’s obsessed with K-dramas and C-dramas.
 Marcus still maintains a "hot and heavy" secret connection with her when her husband is away.
 *   **Keisha:** His 18-year-old daughter.
 A high-earning Instagram influencer ($30k/month) who drives a BMW M4.
 She represents the "Paper Tiger" world—making a fortune through digital appearances while Marcus moves physical goods.
 *   **Ray:** Monica's husband / Keisha's step-dad.
 A 5'5" master plumber/electrician.
 A hardworking man who respects Marcus’s visits to Keisha, unaware of the side-action between Marcus and Monica.
 *   **Personal Vehicle:** A black Ford F-150.
 He uses this for local visits while the Peterbilt handles the interstate cargo.